pekkah/tanka-graphql-samples/README.md

 dotnet run -c Release --launch-profile ChatProduction --project .\src\Chat.Api\
 ```

-This will build the backend and frontend and run the app in "Production" -environment.
+This will build the backend and frontend and run the app in "Production" -environment on https://localhost:8001.

 ## Development